fastify/fastify-jwt/README.md

 For your convenience, the `secret` you specify during `.register` is made available via `fastify.jwt.secret`. `request.jwtVerify()` and `reply.jwtSign()` will wrap non-function secrets in a callback function. `request.jwtVerify()` and `reply.jwtSign()` use an asynchronous waterfall method to retrieve your secret.
 It's recommended that your use these methods if your `secret` method is asynchronous.

 ### fastify.jwt.cookie
-For your convenience, `request.jwtVerify()` will look for the token in the cookies property of the decorated request. you must specify `cookieName`.
-Refere to the [cookie example](https://github.com/fastify/fastify-jwt#example-using-cookie) to see sample usage and important caveats.
+For your convenience, `request.jwtVerify()` will look for the token in the cookies property of the decorated request.
+You must specify `cookieName`.
+Refer to the [cookie example](https://github.com/fastify/fastify-jwt#example-using-cookie) to see sample usage and important caveats.

 ### reply.jwtSign(payload, [options,] callback)
 ### request.jwtVerify([options,] callback)